 Detection, Diagnosis and Treatment

 Most women detect fibroadenomas during a self-breast examination or your doctor may detect them during a clinical breast examination.
 Removing the lump may be necessary.
-Until recently, most fibroadenomas have been removed using an open surgical biopsy method.
+In the past, most fibroadenomas were removed using an open surgical biopsy method.
 Open surgical removal of fibroadenomas may involve the removal of nearby breast tissue which can cause scarring and breast disfigurement.
 This method also requires stitches and an incision 1 to 2 inches long.

-Now, doctors can use Mammotome’s breast biopsy devices in the management of fibroadenomas with minimal scarring, no stitches and immediate recovery.
+Nowadays, doctors can use a Mammotome breast biopsy device in the management of fibroadenomas with minimal scarring, no stitches and immediate recovery.
 Using this method, the incision is the size of a match head and the procedure may be performed in the doctor’s office.

-Review the chart below to see the differences between managing benign breast disease (fibroadenomas) using one of Mammotome’s breast biopsy devices versus Open Surgery.
+Review the chart below to see the differences between managing benign breast disease (fibroadenomas) using a Mammotome breast biopsy device versus Open Surgery.

 Patient Satisfaction Data

-Women with benign, non-cancerous breast lumps can now receive care in a doctor’s office with a minimally invasive device such as one of Mammotome’s breast biopsy devices, rather than having the lump removed by surgery in an operating room.
+Women with benign, non-cancerous breast lumps can now receive care in a doctor’s office with a minimally invasive device such as a Mammotome breast biopsy device, rather than having the lump removed by surgery in an operating room.
 A study on management of benign disease with one of Mammotome’s breast biopsy devices reveals very high patient satisfaction.

 - 96% of patients were satisfied with the incision appearance